Merimetso-Code/FreeRTOSSecurity/Exercise2.md

 The goal of this exercise is to create, and then debug, a FreeRTOS application that makes use of two tasks communicating with each other via application of a queue.
 For that exercise you are required to create two tasks that use a shared queue to communicate.
 Each task is required to perform the following within an infinite loop.
 * Read an integer from the queue
 * Check to see if the value of the integer is 4294967265.
 If it is then to reset the value to zero.
-* To add one to the integer and then place it back in the queue
+* To add one to the integer and then place it back in the queue.

+For this exercise you can create the project using the following method.
+Run the MCUXpresso software and then using the following pull down menus create a project.
+* File -> New -> Import SDK Examples -> Select LPCXpresso55S69
+* RTOS_Examples -> FreeRTOS_Hello

-We can use the following to create the two tasks:
+Once you have created a new project you can edit the freertos_hello.c file to define the required two tasks and their required queues.
+We can use the following templates to create the two tasks:
 ```c
 // Definition of Task One
 static void TaskOne(void *pvParameters)